AlessiaMarotta/memod-s/README.md

 ## ⚙️ Installation

-To set up `memod-s`, you first need to create an environment where Snakemake will be installed.
+To set up `memod-s`, you first need to create an environment where all necessary packages will be installed.
 Then, you can clone the repository and run the workflow.
 Create a dedicated environment for `memod-s` using [mamba package manager](https://github.com/mamba-org/mamba):

 ```